N0t3nl1sh/PiglinMayhem/README.md

 Take a look at game.py file for game.
-You need python and some modules to run the game from the .py file. needed modules: pygame, math, random, sys, json(the game doesnt use it but the engine.py file uses it for an function
+You need python and some modules to run the game from the .py file. needed modules: pygame, math, random, sys, json